THEspaceLU/Music-Bot/README.md

-# ear-tensifier
+# DefinitelyNotBot
-A bot that can play music VERY LOUD
+A Discord bot coded in Discord.JS, hosted using Heroku.